Working Spouse Surcharge Certification Information

 Working Spousal Surcharge — Frequently Asked Questions

-Why is the USG adding a working spouse surcharge this year?
+Why does USG have a working spouse surcharge?

 - Across the country, healthcare costs are rising, and Georgia tracks closely with national healthcare trends.
 Overall, USG’s costs are increasing at a higher rate than in the past.
 In addition, spouses on average cost $100 per month more than employees.
 USG is adding the surcharge to spouses that have an option of subsidized coverage in their employer’s plan.